VernonGrant/gnu-c-language-manual/markdown/Pointers.md

 ## 14 Pointers

-Among high-level languages, C is rather low level, close to the machine.
+Among high-level languages, C is rather low-level, close to the machine.
 This is mainly because it has explicit *pointers*.
 A pointer value is the numeric address of data in memory.
 The type of data to be found at that address is specified by the data type of the pointer itself.
+Nothing in C can determine the "correct" data type of data in memory; it can only blindly follow the data type of the pointer you use to access the data.

 The unary operator '`*`' gets the data that a pointer points to---this is called *dereferencing the pointer*.
+Its value always has the type that the pointer points to.

 C also allows pointers to functions, but since there are some differences in how they work, we treat them later.
 See [Function